aaronlyy/ventus/README.md

 ## To Do

 - Add support for proxy lists
-- Add more command-line interface endpoints & options
 - Add option to choose number of links to return
-- Write more predefined queries
 - Add more Examples and Documentation

 ### About